OHIF/Viewers/docs/latest/deployment/recipes/build-for-production.md

 When we build, the `%APP_CONFIG%` value in our[`/public/index.html`](https://github.com/OHIF/Viewers/blob/master/platform/viewer/public/index.html) file is substituted for the correct configuration file's name.
 This sets the`window.config` equal to our configuration file's value.
+React components use `Context`/`React hooks` to consume this configuration.

 #### How do I configure my project?